docpad-archive/documentation/Extending-v1&2.md

 ## Getting Started

-*This guide applies to versions 1 and 2 of DocPad*
+*This guide applies to versions 1 and 2 of DocPad.
+[If you are looking for the version 3 guide, click here.](https://github.com/bevry/docpad/wiki/Extending)*

 Inside your docpad website directory, create a plugins directory.
 Inside it, create a new file called my-plugin.coffee and let it contain the following: